Perturbation of eigenvalues of the Klein-Gordon operators: The Hamiltonian operator

-Now, both Theorem \ref{spectrality} and Corollary \ref{cor:gap} immediately apply to our Klein-Gordon operators, just identify \(\mathbf{H},\mathbf{U},\mathbf{G},\mathbf{J}\) with \(H,G_0,G,J\), respectively.
+Now, both Theorem \ref{spectrality} and Corollary \ref{cor:gap} immediately apply to our Klein-Gordon operators, just identify \(\mathbf{H}_0, \mathbf{H},\mathbf{U},\mathbf{G},\mathbf{J}\) with \(H_0, H,G_0,G,J\), respectively.
 In this case the condition A.3 is equivalent to \eqref{G0vb} and

-\begin{rem} Replacing \(\mu\) by zero in Theorem \ref{spectrality} - Corollary \ref{cor:gap} above just means a spectral shift in \(H\).
+Since $\mathbf{H}_0$ is selfadjoint, it follows that $\mathbf{H}$ is $j$-quasi-Hermitian. \begin{remark} Replacing \(\mu\) by zero in Theorem \ref{spectrality} - Corollary \ref{cor:gap} above just means a spectral shift in \(H\).
 More precisely, by explicitly denoting the dependence on \(v\) as \(H = H_v\) we have

 so we will in the following always work with \(\mu = 0\) to facilitate the notations.
-In applications, however, we will just take a shift making the bound \(b\) as small as possible. \end{rem} In the rest of this section we will assume that the operators \(G,H,J,G',H'\) are as in Theorem \ref{spectrality} - Corollary \ref{cor:gap} (always with \(\mu = 0\)).

-For quantitative spectral analysis it is important to establish the similarity with a \emph{concrete} selfadjoint operator.
-Now, if \(G\) (and then also \(H\)) is bounded the sought operator is simply \(G^{1/2}JG^{1/2}\); indeed,
+In applications, however, we will just take a shift making the bound \(b\) as small as possible. \end{remark} For quantitative spectral analysis it is important to establish the similarity with a \emph{concrete} selfadjoint operator.
+Now, if \(G\) (and then also \(H\)) from Theorem \ref{spectrality} is bounded the sought operator is simply \(G^{1/2}JG^{1/2}\); indeed,

 This ceases to hold in the unbounded case, the mere positive definiteness of \(G\) does not suffice for the purpose.
-But in our particular case this is again true; we have the following result. \begin{lemma} Let \(H = JG\) with $J$ selfadjoint, bounded and boundedly invertible, \(G\) positive definite and let \(H\) be similar to selfadjoint.
+But in our particular case this is again true; we have the following result. \begin{lemma} Let $H$ be $j$-quasi-Hermitian with its polar decomposition \(H = JG\).
 Then the operators \(H\) and \(G^{1/2}JG^{1/2}\) are similar. \end{lemma} \begin{proof} Since \(H\) is similar with some selfadjoint operator \(T\), so are the inverses which are bounded:

 and we arrive at the so called quasi-affinity relation